Skip to content

 111. Time-bound commitment to improve water quality (BOD and COD)?

-The company makes a generally commitment to water quality that does not refer to BOD or COD, it is not timebound or measurable.
+The company reports a general commitment to water quality that does not refer to BOD or COD, it is not timebound or measurable.

 • N